Is There a Dimmer Outlook Ahead for Transocean Ltd. (RIG)?

 RIG’s Market Performance

-RIG stocks went down by -4.01% for the week, with a monthly jump of 10.20% and a quarterly performance of -13.66%, while its annual performance rate touched 201.80%.
-The volatility ratio for the week stands at 6.29% while the volatility levels for the past 30 days are set at 6.08% for Transocean Ltd..
-The simple moving average for the period of the last 20 days is -3.56% for RIG stocks with a simple moving average of -4.14% for the last 200 days.
+RIG stocks went up by 2.09% for the week, with a monthly jump of 1.18% and a quarterly performance of -22.97%, while its annual performance rate touched 284.23%.
+The volatility ratio for the week stands at 6.34% while the volatility levels for the past 30 days are set at 6.34% for Transocean Ltd..
+The simple moving average for the period of the last 20 days is -2.55% for RIG stocks with a simple moving average of -2.97% for the last 200 days.

 Analysts’ Opinion of RIG